 Test your knowledge of sampling data in fieldwork with this 15-question A level quiz.

 If you haven't already done it, work through the unit on sampling data in fieldwork on the PowerPoint.
-Or look at it again to help fill in any gaps in what you know!
+Or look at it again to help fill any gaps in what you know!

 Open Resource